MohrJoshua/UniversityProjects/README.md

 Product Categorisation using Python 3

-We were given a dataset with a description column and level 1,2 and 3 hashes, a "code" for a product.
+We were given a dataset with a description column and level 1,2 and 3, a "code" for a product.
 Level 1 being a more broader categorisation , becoming more specific towards level 3.

 The task was to preprocess the data and clean it.
 Then prepare data for TF-IDF and train models for the three levels and save the models.
-At last, predict the hashes for each description.
+At last, predict the codes for each description.

 ## NLP: